jon-mil-92/SetDisplay/README.md

 * 2 to center the image in the panel.
 * Any other integer will use the preserve aspect ratio scaling mode.

-**Note:** Use GPU Scaling in your display driver settings to ensure the display scaling mode does not get overridden by the monitor.
+**Note:** You may need to use GPU Scaling in your display driver settings to prevent the monitor from overriding the scaling mode.

 [Display Hot Keys]: https://github.com/jon-mil-92/DisplayHotKeys